cardano-foundation/CIPs/CPS-0010/README.md

 Security should remain of paramount concern within Web3.
 Connection standards must strive to, above all, not compromise the security of wallets or dApps.
 Connection standards should be aware of the potential impacts of standard security vulnerabilities, such as man-in-the-middle attacks.
-Furthermore, standards should seek to be censorship-resistant, and by offering an ecosystem of multiple connection standards, we move in this direction.

 #### 2. Secure API
 The security of the API itself should again remain paramount.